 1. The Assignor hereby sells and assigns, without recourse, to the Assignee, and the Assignee hereby purchases and assumes from the Assignor, without recourse to the Assignor, a portion of the Assignor's rights and obligations under the Participation Agreement and the Transaction Documents as of the Effective Date (as defined below), which portion represents the percentage interest specified on Schedule 1 of all outstanding rights and obligations of the Assignor under the Participation Agreement and the other Transaction Documents including, without limitation, such percentage interest in the Assignor's Certificate Commitment and the Certificates held by Assignor and outstanding on the Effective Date (the "Assigned Interest").
 After giving effect to such sale and assignment, the Assignee's Certificate Commitment will be as set forth in Section 2 of Schedule 1.
 The effective date of this sale and assignment shall be the date specified on Schedule 1 hereto (the "Effective Date").

 2. On the Effective Date, the Assignee will pay to the Assignor, in same day funds, at such address and account as the Assignor shall advise the Assignee, the Base Amount of the Certificates outstanding that are being assigned hereunder and, if applicable, any additional amounts required under Section 6.01(d)(i) of the Participation Agreement, and the sale and assignment contemplated hereby shall thereupon become effective.
 From and after the Effective Date, the Assignor agrees that the Assignee shall be entitled to all rights, powers, and privileges of the Assignor under the Participation Agreement, the Transaction Documents, and the Certificates to the extent of the Assigned Interest, including without limitation (i) the right to receive all payments in respect of the Assigned Interest for the period from and after the Effective Date, whether on account of the Base Amount, the Yield Amount, fees, indemnities in respect of claims arising after the Effective Date, Increased Costs, additional amounts or otherwise; (ii) the right to vote and to instruct the Trustee under the Transaction Documents based on the Assigned Interest; and (iii) the right to receive notices, requests, demands, and other communications.
-The Assignor agrees that it will promptly remit to the Assignee any amount received by it in respect of the Assigned Interest (whether from the or otherwise) in the same funds in which such amount is received by the Assignor.
+The Assignor agrees that it will promptly remit to the Assignee any amount received by it in respect of the Assigned Interest (whether from the Trustee Trust or otherwise) in the same funds in which such amount is received by the Assignor.

 3. The Assignor (i) represents and warrants that it is the legal and beneficial owner of the interest being assigned by it hereunder and that such interest is free and clear of any adverse claim; (ii) makes no representation or warranty and assumes no responsibility with respect to any statements, warranties, or representations made in or in connection with the Transaction Documents or the execution, legality, validity, enforceability, genuineness, sufficiency, or value of the Participation Agreement, the Certificates, the Transaction Documents, or any other instrument or document furnished pursuant thereto; (iii) makes no representation or warranty and assumes no responsibility with respect to the financial condition of Enron, the General Partner, the Partnership, the Trust, any other Enron Entity or any other Person or the performance or observance by such Persons of any of their obligations under the Transaction Documents, or any other instrument or document furnished pursuant thereto; and (iv) attaches its Certificates and requests that the Trustee issue new Certificates in accordance with the terms of the Trust Agreement.